click for accessibility tool

 General development

-Prior to the main construction works we have commenced works to prepare the site.
-These include survey works, tree and scrub removals, establishment of the main compound and localised earthworks in Area 2.
+Prior to the main construction works we commenced works to prepare the site.
+This included survey works, tree and scrub removals, establishment of the main compound and localised earthworks in Areas 1 and 2.
+The main site access point is now operational from the A414.

-The construction work will start in Summer 2024.
-We expect the main earthworks, infrastructure, highways and utility work to be completed by December 2027.
+Surveying and site clearance work started in Spring 2024 and the works to construct the Jack Box* in Area 2 are well under way.
+We expect the main earthworks, infrastructure, highways and utility work to begin in Summer 2024 and be completed by December 2027.
 It is anticipated that the buildings will be constructed between 2026 and 2030, but the specific timings are dependent on when we agree the leases with occupiers.

 Noise and dust monitoring requirements have been agreed with the local authorities and will be implemented throughout the project.
 Standard measures will be put in place to minimise light pollution to residents and local ecology.
 This will enable us to take steps to address any issues should they occur.
 If you have any concerns please contact us through our enquiry form